Road Rash (1991 video game): Conception and early development

 Before joining EA, Geisler had worked on Spectrum HoloByte's racing game Vette!; Geisler's coding for this title provided the framework for Road Rash, particularly its algorithm for estimating road curvature.
 Geisler claimed that the Genesis's memory capacity could have allowed him to create 802 miles of unique roads, and that he could have accurately mapped out the entire coast of California.
 The road effect for Road Rash took Geisler about six months to create, comprising a large portion of the game's early development.
 3D-rendering technology for the game was adapted from the Genesis version of Blockout, which was in development at the same time.
 Lead artist Arthur Koch was brought onto the development team after the project was well underway, and he was tasked with training the other artists on using EA's in-house tools and conforming to the Genesis's 64-color palette, which Koch stated "was hard for a lot of artists to grasp".
 Several months into development, EA made the decision to promote Road Rash at the 1990 Consumer Electronics Show as a show of support for the Sega Genesis.
-This initial demonstration proved unsatisfactory; as Breen recalled: "We struggled to maintain a reasonable frame rate and the animations weren't effective".
+This initial demonstration proved unsatisfactory; Breen recalled that they struggled to maintain a reasonable frame rate and the animations were ineffective.
 Mey also had concerns with "the very tame, almost Disney-like view of the AMA, and Randy's desire to make it a 'go anywhere'-style game".
-He remarked that the development team would refer to the game as "Randy's Sunday Ride" behind his back, and that "we all knew Road Rash needed more balls to sell than a simulation of someone following the speed limit".
+He remarked that the development team would refer to the game as "Randy's Sunday Ride" behind his back, and that "Road Rash needed more balls to sell than a simulation of someone following the speed limit".
 Following the show, the game needed to be re-pitched twice to avoid cancellation, and the team was given an additional six months to improve the game.